caravan-bitcoin/caravan/packages/caravan-psbt/README.md

 ##### `public dangerouslySetGlobalTxVersion1`

-A helper method for compatibility, but seems to no-longer be required.
+A helper method for compatibility.
+Some devices require a psbtV2 configured with a transaction version of 1.
+BIP370 leaves room for this if the Creator is also the Constructor.

 ##### `public addGlobalXpub`